 - The membership of the dissertation committee may be different from the membership of the student’s guidance committee, and the dissertation director may be a different person than the student’s advisor.

 - The paperwork for appointing faculty to the Dissertation Committee is entitled Dissertation Director Approval and Dissertation Committee Approval.
-This paperwork must be initiated and routed for approval by the student through the Grad Plan web site at https://login.msu.edu/?App=J3205.
+This paperwork must be initiated and routed for approval by the student through the Grad Plan web site.

-- The student shall prepare, present, and defend a dissertation proposal prior to beginning any data collection (unless approved otherwise by the dissertation committee, a proposal includes the title page and introduction, literature review, and method chapters of the proposed dissertation research).
+- The student shall prepare, present, and defend a dissertation proposal prior to beginning any data collection.
 The completed written proposal must be provided to all committee members at least two weeks in advance of the scheduled proposal defense date.
 Approval of the proposal by the committee is required before data collection begins.

 - Generally, the dissertation proposal presentation should consist of a 20-30 minute talk in which the student briefly outlines the rationale and proposed methods for the study.
 After the presentation, questions may be addressed to the student by the audience.
 The student then will be asked to leave the room while the committee deliberates on the outcome of the defense.
 The committee shall decide on one of four outcomes: approved with no changes, approved with changes (student’s dissertation director to be the final arbiter of the revised proposal), approved with changes (revision to be resubmitted to all committee members for re-evaluation), or rejected.
 Following these deliberations, the student will be apprised of the committee’s decision.
-Three committee members must be in attendance for the proposal meeting to be valid.
+Three committee members must be in attendance for the proposal meeting to be valid; electronic participation (i.e., zoom) counts as attendance.

 - If the project will involve research using human subjects, an application must be submitted to the appropriate university review board (e.g., UCRIHS).
 Approval by the appropriate university review board is required before any data collection begins.
 In most cases, the student should list all members of the dissertation committee as co-investigators.
-The application form is available at http://www.humanresearch.msu.edu.
+The application form is available at the Human Research website.
 This process can take several months, so plan ahead!

 - A traditional dissertation includes: (a) front matter – title page, acknowledgments, table of contents, list of tables, list of figures, and abstract; (b) introduction; (c) review of literature; (d) method; (e) results; (f) discussion; (g) recommendations; (h) references; and (i) appendices with information such as human subjects approval, copies of instruments, and raw data.